 Halo Beauty Benefits

-From the product website (HaloBeauty.com) we learn the product is touted to provide the following benefits:
+From HaloBeauty.com, we learn it's touted to provide the following benefits:

 - Promotes Thick and Luxurious Hair Growth